On this page MSMS families will find the following information:

 Honor Code – MCSD – Completion of this form is required by the Monroe County School District (MCSD).

-Independent Student Travel Permission – This form must be completed for your child to walk, bicycle, etc to and from school without parent/legal guardian supervision.
+Independent Student Travel Permission – This form must be completed for your child to walk, bicycle, etc to and from school without parental supervision.

-Student Travel Permission for School Sponsored Outings – This form is a blanket permission to allow your child to walk with MSMS staff and volunteers to nearby locations for field trips.
+Student Travel Permission for School Sponsored Outings – This form provides blanket permission to allow your child to walk with MSMS staff and volunteers to nearby locations for field trips.

 School Lunch Options and Information